danackerman/fjs/README.md

 I could rewrite the code to not use Pins by doing a custom annotation.
 I opted not too, since if we were doing an actual card in a sprint, and we encountered this it would be brought up and discussed before we moved forward.

+Also have found that FetchRequests with my complex predicates are causing segmentation faults.